smetj/wishbone/docs/wishbone module.rst

 Wishbone comes with a set of builtin modules which are an integral part of the Wishbone framework.

-External modules are regular Python modules which create an entrypoint in the *wishbone.contrib* namespace.
+External modules are installed as regular Python modules and should create an entrypoint in the *wishbone.contrib* namespace.

 https://github.com/smetj/wishboneModules is a repository containing additional modules.